Skip to content

 json_get_int

-Extracts an integer value with type coercion.
+Extracts an integer value with strict type conversion.

-Syntax: json_get_int(json_column, key)
+Syntax: json_get_int(json_column, key_or_index)

 Example:

-# {"age": 30} or {"age": "30"} both work
+# {"age": 30} works, {"age": "30"} may work if JSONB allows string parsing

 result = dataset.to_table(